ISO Certification Meaning Explained for Business

 Information Security

-• ISO 14001 – Confirms environmental aspects and impacts are controlled.
+With ISO 14001, certification confirms environmental aspects and impacts are identified, evaluated, and controlled.

-• ISO 45001 – Demonstrates systematic management of workplace health and safety risks.
+With ISO 45001, certification demonstrates systematic management of workplace health and safety risks.

 How ISO Certification Works